30 August 2018 by Suyen Hu

-But this quick assumption about which races should read which stories do not serve the purposes of education when teachers and carers are here to help children learn about the world with passion, not to kill children’s curiosity toward other cultures and languages!
+But this quick assumption about which races should read which stories does not serve the purposes of education when teachers and carers are here to help children learn about the world with passion, not to kill children’s curiosity toward other cultures and languages!

 Surprisingly, nearly all the children we met at our various events, including native white British children, showed great interest in reading Chinese and writing Chinese.
 They were genuinely excited about something new and different!
 Children naturally love being challenged, even those who with special educational needs!
 The word ‘difficult’ comes from parents or carers’ worries, rarely from the children themselves.

 When adults decide it’s too difficult for their children to enjoy the story, or to draw a dragon or to write Chinese calligraphy, we see how children sometimes suddenly realise’ the challenge they were about to take on!
 Then they think, ‘Chinese stories and crafts activities are too difficult for me because I’m not Chinese’.
 However, when we demonstrate how much fun it can be to write or speak in Chinese, children often change their minds and start to enjoy the stories and crafts activities we’ve carefully prepared for them.

 A child once said when they were writing Chinese calligraphy, ‘I want to be Chinese now so I can write like this every day!’
 This kind of feedback is not unusual, once the child has a chance to explore the mysterious Old China, they often believe they have the ability to speak the language and write beautiful Chinese calligraphy.
 They enjoy Chinese New Year with the traditional Dragon Dance as well as the story of the New Year Beast.